muhd-umer/i-poet/README.md

 This project explores the use of Reinforcement Learning (RL) to optimize power consumption in an IoT system.
 The system consists of:

-* **IoT Node:** A device that generates requests for service.
+* **IoT Node:** Device that generates requests for service
-* **Controller:** A device that manages the power state (active or sleep) of the IoT Node.
+* **Controller:** Device that manages the power state (active or sleep) of the IoTNode
-* **Service Queue:** A queue that buffers requests from the IoT Node.
+* **IoT Queue:** Queue that buffers requests from the IoTNode

-The goal is to train an RL agent (acting as the brains of Controller) to minimize the total power consumption of the IoT Node, while still efficiently handling incoming requests.
+The goal is to train an RL agent (acting as the brains of Controller) to minimize the total power consumption of the IoTNode, while still efficiently handling incoming requests.

 <!-- block diagram centered : resources/block.png -->
 <p align="center">